omrajbhalke/Automated-YouTube-Playlist-Creator/README.md

-# 🎵 Automated YouTube Playlist Creator
+# 🎵 Automated YouTube Playlist Creator from Local Music Library

 A Python-based tool that automates the process of creating a YouTube playlist using song titles from your local music folder.
 It uses the YouTube Data API to search songs and add them to a new playlist on your YouTube account.